Growth rates of permutation classes: categorization up to the uncountability threshold: Narrowing the Search II --- The Insertion Encoding

 In order to prove Propositions~\ref{prop-no-1123-5}--\ref{prop-no-112344-5-11}, we need to consider classes whose sequences of sum indecomposable permutations begin with $1,1,2,3$.
 It is easy to see that every permutation class that contains arbitrarily long vertical wedge or parallel alternation contains at least $4$ sum indecomposable permutations of length $4$, and thus the classes we are interested in have regular insertion encodings.

 Moreover, an algorithm is described in Vatter~\cite{vatter:finding-regular:}---using the Myhill--Nerode Theorem~\cite{myhill:finite-automata:,nerode:linear-automato:}---which can compute the generating functions of classes with regular insertion encodings and the generating functions enumerating sum indecomposable permutations in such classes.
 An implementation of this algorithm is available in a Python package developed by Homberger and Pantone~\cite{PermPy1.0}.
-We use this algorithm to inspect all potential counterexamples to Propositions~\ref{prop-no-1123-5}--\ref{prop-no-112344-5-11}.
+We use this algorithm to inspect all potential counterexamples to Propositions~\ref{prop-no-1123-5}--\ref{prop-no-112344-5-11} (and eventually conclude that there are none).

 We begin by examining the classes to which Proposition~\ref{prop-no-1123-5} applies.
 In order for the sequence of sum indecomposable permutations to begin with $1, 1, 2$, the class must avoid one of the $3$ sum indecomposable permutations of length $3$.
 In each of the three resulting classes---$\Av(231)$, $\Av(312)$, and $\Av(321)$---there are $5$ sum indecomposable permutations of length $4$.
 In order for the sequence to begin with $1,1,2,3$ we must choose $2$ of these $5$ to add to the basis.